mrodriguezcote/octo-umbrella/README.md

   * shortUrl

 Level 1 tests are rudimentary http request tests to make sure the major pages of the site are accessible.
 Level 2 tests are slightly more complex tests, like checking adding an item to cart, or checking if the user can log in through the storefront.
 Level 3 tests are feature tests, these tests check specific use cases to assure the functionality of major features of the site.

+\* The style guide test set is currently disabled.
+Since the style guide resides on staging, these tests need to be redesigned to not rely on accessing staging at runtime

 ##### Project Structure